How to Add Xdebug to the Official Docker WordPress Image

 Over the years of PHP programming, I’ve had the experience of using several IDEs for debugging PHP code.
 With PhpStorm I’ve had the best experience.
 Other IDEs I worked with were either more complicated to configure (which is tolerable of course) or gave me problems like hanging and refusing to debug till relaunched.
 With PhpStorm things have been much better.
 At least this is my personal experience.
 Yes, I couldn’t resist the temptation to say a few good words about my favorite IDE. 🙂

 You can find more information on using multiple compose files for production and development environments in this article in the official Docker documentation.
-Also, please check this article on using compose in production.
+Also, please check this article on using Compose in production.

 4.1 Development Environment